What's in this article?

 When users have questions or need assistance, speaking to a real human is better than talking with an AI-powered chatbot.

-With live chat, users can get immediate responses in real-time, which enhances their experience on your website.
+With live chat, users can get immediate real-time responses, enhancing their experience on your website.

 While AI-powered chatbots are useful, especially after business hours, there’s something special about knowing there’s a real person at the end of the chat.

-Studies have actually shown that 86% of consumers prefer speaking to a real person of a chatbot for quick interactions.
+Studies have shown that 86% of consumers prefer speaking to a real person rather than a chatbot for quick interactions.

 As customer preferences have shifted towards digital interactions, mortgage websites can go the extra mile to generate more leads by delivering a seamless and interactive experience.